Peliah/meet-n-greet-web/README.md

-# EventBrut - Neo-Brutalist Event Management Application
+# MEET-N-GREET - Neo-Brutalist Event Management Application

 A modern, brutalist-style event management web application built with Next.js 15.
 EventBrut allows administrators to manage events and permits clients to browse and book them.